A psychologist smiles at the camera with a clipboard.

 Counselling has a 14.5 per cent projected job growth over the five years to 2027.
 A typical salary for counsellors in Australia is $85,000 per year.

-A postgraduate degree is a great way to become a counsellor in Australia.
+A postgraduate counselling degree is a great way to become a counsellor in Australia.
 And there are many other counselling career options available to you upon graduation.

 Career opportunities include: